San Francisco F.C.

 San Francisco Fútbol Club is a professional football team located in La Chorrera, Panamá, that plays in Liga Panameña de Fútbol, the top Panamanian football league.
 It has been in the top flight of Panamanian football every year since 1988, when Panama's first professional league was organized.
 The club plays its games in Estadio Agustín Sánchez.

-San Francisco have won 9 Liga Panameña de Fútbol championships, the third highest total of any team since 1988.
+San Francisco has won 9 Liga Panameña de Fútbol championships, the third highest total of any team since 1988.
 The club has also finished second 9 times since 1988.

 History

 Deportivo La Previsora

 The club was founded in September 1971, and began playing in La Chorrera District league.
 At that time, the club was known as Club Deportivo La Previsora.
 It has been in continuous operation ever since.
 An early contender in ANAPROF (the first Panamanian professional league), La Previsora reached the finals in each of the league's first two seasons (losing to Plaza Amador and Tauro FC).

 Since then, they have been regular contenders for national honors, winning nine titles (most recently in Apertura 2014).